About Council Member Jim Oddie

 Jim has also worked to install crossing lights for pedestrian safety, underground utilities in our neighborhoods and properly maintain the estimated 260 miles of sidewalks in Alameda.
 As the District Director for Assemblymember Rob Bonta, he works daily to serve East Bay and Alameda constituents—most importantly, by fighting for Alameda’s fair share of state money and grants, particularly to fix our potholes and streets.

 A leader on issues of pension reform, fiscal accountability and transparency, Jim previously served as the first Chair of the City’s Open Government Commission and worked to keep Alameda Hospital open and financially sustainable.

 Jim is proudest of raising his daughters-- two dynamic and accomplished young women who attended Alameda public schools and embody the values of service.
 Sarah Oddie, a graduate of Wellesley College, is an aide to County Supervisor Wilma Chan and Linnea Oddie, a graduate of Willamette University, is an artist.
+Jim and his family—Ichi, Sarah, and Linnea — strongly support our Island values of inclusiveness, diversity and fair treatment for all.
 If re-elected, Jim will continue his tradition of supporting the next generation of Alamedans and expanding the City-School partnerships that support quality education.